 Protect your no claim discount

 You’ll qualify to protect your no claim discount if you’ve:

 - earned five years’ discount or more

-- not made more than two claims in the last three years.
+- not made more than one claim in the last three years.

 You can pay extra to protect the no claim discount you've earned and the associated discount (but not the cost of the premium) when you renew.